joaoalc/PROG-PROJ-publico/README.md

     elem(br, C) :- C = 'BR'.  % black ring

 #### Board
 The board consists of a list of lists.
-A row is represented by a list of lists aswell, in which the interior lists (stacks) represent each cell of the board.
+A row is represented by a list of lists as well, in which the interior lists (stacks) represent each cell of the board.
 In our game a cell can have more than one element in it and because of that we decided that the best way of representing a cell would be a stack.
 The first element of the cell is the top of the stack and the last is the bottom.

     /*Initial board*/
     initial([